Richard759/fETSmcs/README.md

 ========

 An ETS model component selection approach that employs machine learning methodology to predict model component forms using time series features.
-The R package `fETSmcs` provides the implementations of ETS model selection for a given time series, and you can also use our simulated data to build your own classifier, see our [paper](https://github.com/Richard/fbcsETS) for more details.
+The R package `fETSmcs` provides the implementations of ETS model selection for a given time series, see our [paper](https://github.com/Richard/fbcsETS) for more details.

 Installation
 ------------